Healthy Beginnings / Reducing Childhood Asthma ED Visits

 Indicator Progress

 In 2016 (baseline year), there were 75.3 childhood asthma-related ED visits per 10,000 residents.
-The most recent rate available is 63.4 (2019).
-We hope to reach a target of 28.0 or lower by 2022.
+The current value in 2019 was 63.4.
+The updated 2034 target is to be determined (TBD).

 More Data about Childhood Asthma ED Visits